Why Google’s "What's Happening" Feature Makes Google Posts More Important Than Ever

 • drive more traffic from search to store, since search engines and LLMs look for updated businesses first and prioritize these in their results

-• showcase special events, offers, and news where consumers are already looking
+• showcase special events, offers, and news where consumers are already looking, since data tells us this is what drives consumers to visit and revisit businesses

 • differentiate from competitors who aren't leveraging Google Posts or social integration